-ConocoPhillips recently selected Conservation International as one of four pilot partners for the company's new Global Signature Program Pilot focused on water and biodiversity stewardship.
+ConocoPhillips recently selected Conservation International as one of four pilot collaborators for the company's new Global Signature Program Pilot focused on water and biodiversity stewardship.
 ConocoPhillips is supporting an 18-month integrated ecosystem-based

 management project in the Anambas Natuna Seascape in Indonesia, one of the most diverse ecosystems in the world.